 To contact Progent about consulting services for Lync Server 2013, call 1-800-993-9400 or visit Contact Progent.

-For small and mid-sized companies throughout the U.S., Progent's Microsoft-authorized consultants offer network assistance and IT consulting support for the entire family of Microsoft .NET Enterprise Servers, Microsoft Windows Server 2012 R2, Microsoft Windows Server 2008, and Microsoft Windows Server 2003.
-Progent's planning, installation, update, and consulting capabilities cover system design, deployment, and administration help for
+For small and mid-sized businesses anywhere in the U.S., Progent's Microsoft-certified consultants offer computer assistance and professional consulting support for the whole family of Microsoft .NET servers, Windows Server 2012 R2, Windows 2008 R2 Server, and Windows 2003 Server.
+Progent's migration, integration, optimization, and consulting capabilities cover network architecture, deployment, and management help for

 security consulting, full-service

-If your organization requires fast online support from a Microsoft certified engineer, visit Progent's Urgent Remote Technical Help.
+In case your company needs fast online support from a Microsoft certified engineer, go to Progent's Emergency Remote Network Help.

-Find out more information about Progent's Consulting Services for Microsoft .NET Server Technology.
+Find out more details about Progent's Consulting and Support Services for Microsoft Server Technology.